-A 94-year-old wrong-way driver was stopped by a brave Pierce County deputy Tuesday, preventing what could’ve been a devastating crash on Route 16 near Gig Harbor.
+A 94-year-old wrong-way driver was stopped by a brave Pierce County deputy Tuesday, preventing what could’ve been a devastating car accident near Tacoma on Route 16.

 KOMO News has the detailed report of the event.
 A Poulsbo man and his 88-year-old wife were traveling in a Toyota Camry when they turned down a highway off-ramp and began going the wrong way.
 The deputy spotted the wrong-way driver, then parked his cruiser in the path of the car.

 The maneuver worked.
 The Camry stopped just feet from the cruiser.
 The 94-year-old man appeared confused, reports say, and didn’t remember where he was or how he got there.
 The man’s keys were seized, and he was cited for reckless driving.

 The Dangers Of Elderly Drivers